advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 Sense has been excluded from Logic since the 18th- and 19th centuries.
 However, now the direction is reversed: We are bringing Sense back as a language tool.

-### Advancing Logic further: Why we need to bring Sense back as language tool
+### Advancing Logic further: Why we need to bring Sense back as a language tool

 Theorem grading solves a particular issue in Path Semantics, were we are reasoning about theories across many domains of human knowledge.